-Ideally, receiving criticism helps us grow by increasing our understanding of how we can improve our relationship skills and performance at work or school.
-However, for those who are especially sensitive to criticism, a seemingly slight negative remark can lead to defensiveness, depression, withdrawal, and even a fractured sense of self-worth.
-The field of cognitive therapy (CT) offers a unique perspective on why this happens and how to interrupt the process.
-According to CT, how a person thinks about the criticism actually determines the quality and intensity of the feeling, not the criticism itself.
-Those who are most sensitive to criticism tend to automatically think that criticism is a personal condemnation, all negative, unbiased, or a recognition of their personal inadequacy.
+Criticism from others helps us grow by increasing our understanding of how we can improve our relationships and performance at work or school.
+Being responsive to others’ criticism is related to having empathy, compassion, and an awareness of how we are impacting our communities.
+It is definitely a character strength.
+However, for those who are especially sensitive to criticism, a seemingly slight negative remark could evoke strong feelings of embarrassment or anger, a desire to withdrawal or become defensive, and even a fractured sense of self-worth.
+So, like most traits, the ideal is to achieve a healthy balance in terms of how we respond to critical remarks.
+The field of cognitive therapy (CT) offers a unique perspective on how can learn to achieve that balance.
+According to CT, how a person thinks about the criticism plays a significant role in the process.
 Imagine the following: You ask a co-worker for her reaction to your work presentation and she responds, “Honestly, I had a hard time following what you were saying.”
 Would you feel hurt, wonder why she was mean to you, or label yourself a lousy speaker?
-If so, you may have a tendency to personalize criticism.
-Now imagine that you later learn that your co-worker had an especially difficult day because she found out that her son was seriously ill and she began taking sedative medications that day to calm her nerves.
-Would you think differently about her criticism?
+Perhaps.
+Now imagine that you later learn that your co-worker had an especially difficult day because she recently found out that her son was seriously ill and she began taking sedative medications earlier that day to calm her nerves.
+Would you feel differently about her criticism?
 Probably so.
-However, most people who are sensitive to criticism often fail to consider other explanations.
-Fortunately, learning to be more open to criticism is a skill that can be developed with guidance and practice.

 View it as an Opinion: Remember that another person’s criticism is an opinion, not necessarily the absolute truth.